badly-drawn-wizards/vangogh_oc_fix/README.md

 BAD™.

 # How to build & install
-- Install `base-devel`, `linux-neptune-61-headers` and `linux-neptune-61` with pacman.
+- Type `sudo steamos-readonly disable` followed by `sudo pacman -Sy base-devel linux-neptune-61 linux-neptune-61-headers`
   - If you don't have enough space to install these packages please install [rwfus](https://github.com/ValShaped/rwfus)
-  - If it fails to find the linux-neptune package or make fails run `uname -r` and replace 61 with the last 2 numbers.
+  - If it fails to find the linux-neptune package or make fails run:
+    - `uname -r` and compare that with the output of `sudo pacman -Ss linux-neptune`
+  - The output of which should show you which package to install that matches your kernel version
 - Run `./install.sh`.
   - Enter password and desired cpu clock speed when prompted
 - GPU speed is automatically determined.